pewpewdesu/Explorapedia/README.md

 ```

 ### Notes for the team
-- The backend currently uses CommonJS modules, the native MongoDB driver, and a Foursquare attraction search route.
+- The backend uses CommonJS modules, the native MongoDB driver, and a Foursquare attraction search route with OpenStreetMap fallback
-- If you pull a branch that adds Mongoose or switches to ES modules, make sure the README and `package.json` stay aligned with that branch’s stack.
+- All route handlers should be wrapped with `catchAsyncErrors()` middleware to handle errors consistently
+- Database operations should go through model files in `models/` for consistency and reusability
+- If adding new routes, follow the existing pattern: import model methods, wrap handlers with `catchAsyncErrors()`, and let the centralized error handler manage responses
-- Each developer can work on their own area after installing dependencies and setting up the `.env` file.
+- Each developer can work on their own area after installing dependencies and setting up the `.env` file